ricruv17/VertXtract/README.md

 ```

 # Usage
-Open a Conda prompt in the folder where you placed the downloaded files and run:
+Open a Conda prompt in the folder where you placed your Createc files and run:

 ```powershell
 conda activate vertxtract